MehrshadSD/Fatecode/README.md

 - You can find the paper here: https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(24)00184-X

-- You can also find the application of Fatecode in cellular reprogramming in our recent experimental paper: https://www.biorxiv.org/content/10.1101/2024.05.28.596294v1
+- You can also find the application of Fatecode in cellular reprogramming in our recent experimental paper: https://www.biorxiv.org/content/10.1101/2024.05.28.596294v1.
+In this paper, we used one of these cool plots (I think it's called a Polar plot).
+You can use them if you want, but they're not great when you do multiple perturbations.